Skip to main content

 The training of dogs on live wild animals is considered hunting and you must have a valid hunting license while training; it is unlawful during the closed season except as noted below.

 • You may train dogs during daylight hours on squirrels and nonmigratory game birds on private lands and on rabbits from 1/2 hour before sunrise until midnight on private lands.
-Participants shall have no weapons other than starter pistols in their possession and no wild animals shall be taken.
-Weapons may be in possession when training dogs on captive raised and properly marked mallards and pigeons so that they may be immediately shot or recovered.
+Participants in this dog training season shall not use any weapons other than starter pistols to train dogs, must comply with all regulations and laws pertaining to hunting, and no game shall be taken; provided, however, that weapons may be used on private lands when training dogs on captive raised and properly marked mallards and pigeons so that they may be immediately shot or recovered.

 • You may train dogs on National Forest or Department-owned lands only during authorized training seasons that specifically permit these activities.

 • You may train dogs on quail on the Amelia Wildlife Management Area (WMA), Cavalier WMA, Chickahominy WMA, Dick Cross WMA, Mattaponi WMA, and White Oak WMA, and on designated portions of the C. F. Phelps WMA from September 1 to the day prior to the opening date of the quail hunting season, both dates inclusive.
-No weapons other than starter pistols may be in possession, and pen-raised birds may not be released.
+Participants in this dog training season shall not use any weapons other than starter pistols to train dogs, shall not release pen-raised birds, and no game shall be taken.

 • Pen-raised quail may be released at any time on private land with landowner permission.
 However, birds can only be shot during the regular quail season.
 Regular bag limits apply.

 • You may train dogs during daylight hours on rabbits and nonmigratory game birds on the Weston WMA from September 1 through March 31, both dates inclusive.
-Participants in this dog training season shall have no weapons other than starter pistols in their possession, shall not release pen-raised birds, and must comply with all regulations and laws pertaining to hunting.
-No game shall be taken.
+Participants in this dog training season shall not use any weapons other than starter pistols to train dogs, shall not release pen-raised birds, and no game shall be taken.

 Hunting On Private Property